aphillip/Divvy/README.md

 * iOS can only upload images and videos from the Photo app.

+* iOS uploads seem to fail if the the device goes to sleep during transfer.

 * When clicking "View Files" on Windows, the file browser may appear behind other windows.